 - Environmental Law Committee Chair, Columbus Bar Association, 2018-2019

-- University of Michigan Alumni Club of Central Ohio, Member, 2012-present
+- University of Michigan Alumni Club of Central Ohio, 2012-present

-- Energy, Environment, and Natural Resources Seminar Co-Chair, Ohio State Bar Association, 2017
+- Co-Chair, Energy, Environment, and Natural Resources Seminar, Ohio State Bar Association, 2017

-- Barrister Leadership Program, Columbus Bar Association, Class of 2016 Graduate
+- Graduate, Barrister Leadership Program, Columbus Bar Association, 2016

 Presentations & Published Works

-- Speaker, "Energy Infrastructure Development in the Great Lakes Region: Considerations and Trends," Cleveland Metropolitan Bar Association Environmental Conference, December 2018
+- Presenter, "Energy Infrastructure Development in the Great Lakes Region: Considerations and Trends," Cleveland Metropolitan Bar Association Environmental Conference, December 2018

 - Presenter, “What to Do When the EPA Shows Up,” Ohio Municipal Attorneys Association, 2018 Winter Municipal Civil Law Seminar